 Looking for effective marriage counseling in Boulder, CO?
-I specialize in couples counseling and offer unique marriage retreats and intensives that can be extremely impactful.
-My office is ideally located at 703 Walnut St. Contact me today to get started!
+Dr. Wyatt Fisher provides single, double, or half day couples therapy sessions.
+His office is ideally located at 703 Walnut St. Contact him today to get started!

 What Goes Wrong In Marriages?

 Couples don't get married hoping to get a divorce someday but over 50% do every year.
 What causes divorce you may ask?
 Here are a few things to consider.

 When couples first start dating the focus is usually 100% on one another combined with continual deposits in their emotional bank account, such as frequent compliments, quality time, affection, fun, etc. Then, after saying "I do" many couples go from focusing on one another to focusing outward on the demands of life, such as careers, kids, finances, etc. As this shift occurs, couples slowly swap out their emotional deposits with withdrawals.
 Compliments may turn to criticisms.
 Frequent quality time may turn to rarely having alone time together.
 Regular affection may turn to cold and infrequent touch.
 As their desire for connection goes unmet, spouses tend to turn elsewhere for it.
 Some turn to their kids, others turn to hobbies, still others turn to pornography and affairs.